-During its recent earnings call, Ubisoft has announced changes to its business strategy; notable moving from premium to F2P games.
+During its recent earnings call, Ubisoft has announced changes to its business strategy; notable moving from premium to free-to-play games.

-Moving forward, Ubisoft will not only publish 3 to 4 premium titles annually but also focus on creating free-to-play games to reach a larger audience with its existing successful franchises.
+Moving forward, Ubisoft will not only publish three to four premium titles annually but also focus on creating free-to-play games to reach a larger audience with its existing successful franchises.

-Ubisoft's Chief Financial Officer Frederick Duguet commented, "In line with the evolution of our high-quality line-up that is increasingly diverse, we are moving on from our prior comment regarding releasing 3-4 premium triple-As per year.
+Ubisoft chief financial officer Frederick Duguet commented: "In line with the evolution of our high-quality line-up that is increasingly diverse, we are moving on from our prior comment regarding releasing three to four premium triple-A [games] per year.

 "Additionally, we are building high-end free-to-play games to be trending towards triple-A ambitions over the long-term."